 Probability-weighted amount

-As noted earlier, ECL should reflect an unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes (IFRS 9.5.5.17).
-This means that the ECL allowance will be recognised for a financial asset even if the most likely scenario is that there will be no actual credit loss (IFRS 9.B5.5.41).
-IFRS 9 helpfully clarifies that, in practice, ‘this exercise may not need to be a complex analysis.
-In some cases, relatively simple modelling may be sufficient, without the need for a large number of detailed simulations of scenarios.
-For example, the average credit losses of a large group of financial instruments with shared risk characteristics may be a reasonable estimate of the probability-weighted amount.
-In other situations, the identification of scenarios that specify the amount and timing of the cash flows for particular outcomes and the estimated probability of those outcomes will probably be needed.
-In those situations, the expected credit losses should reflect at least two outcomes in accordance with paragraph IFRS 9.5.5.18’ (IFRS 9.B5.5.42).
+As discussed previously, ECL must represent an unbiased and probability-weighted amount, determined by evaluating a range of possible outcomes (IFRS 9.5.5.17).
+Consequently, an ECL allowance will be recognised for a financial asset even if the most likely scenario does not entail any actual credit loss (IFRS 9.B5.5.41).
+Helpfully, IFRS 9.B5.5.42 explains that this exercise may not require complex analysis.
+In some instances, basic modelling might suffice, eliminating the need for detailed simulations of various scenarios.
+For instance, the average credit losses of a large collection of financial instruments with similar risk attributes might offer a fair estimate of the probability-weighted amount.
+However, in other instances, determining scenarios that specify the amount and timing of cash flows for specific outcomes and the estimated probability of those outcomes may be necessary.
+In such cases, the expected credit losses should consider at least two outcomes in line with paragraph IFRS 9.5.5.18.

-The clarification cited above helps to keep things simple because strict reading of paragraph IFRS 9.5.5.17 could have led to developing multiple scenarios.
-For example, a bank with mortgage credit exposures could start predicting doomsday scenarios, e.g. economic downturn when people lose jobs and house prices go down.
-More discussion on this subject can be found in Meeting Summary (11 December 2015) of Transition Resource Group for Impairment of Financial Instruments (agenda item ‘Incorporation of forward-looking scenarios’).
+This clarification simplifies matters since a strict interpretation of paragraph IFRS 9.5.5.17 might have required the creation of multiple scenarios.
+For example, a bank with mortgage credit exposures could begin predicting catastrophic scenarios, like an economic recession leading to job losses and a decrease in house prices.
+More insights on this topic can be found in the Meeting Summary (11 December 2015) of the Transition Resource Group for Impairment of Financial Instruments, under the agenda item ‘Incorporation of forward-looking scenarios’.

-For trade receivables, contract assets and lease receivables accounted for using a simplified approach, it is generally accepted that a simple provision matrix is enough.
+When accounting for trade receivables, contract assets, and lease receivables using a simplified approach, it’s commonly agreed that a basic provision matrix is adequate.

 Time horizon

-The maximum period to consider when measuring ECL is the maximum contractual period (including extension options) over which the entity is exposed to credit risk and not a longer period, even if that longer period is consistent with business practice (IFRS 9.5.5.19).
-This means that the measurement horizon of ECL should not go beyond the point where further extension options are at the discretion of the lender, but should take into account extension and prepayment options at the discretion of the borrower.
+When measuring ECL, the furthest time horizon to consider is the maximum contractual period (including extension options) in which the entity faces credit risk, rather than any longer period, even if such a longer period aligns with business practice (IFRS 9.5.5.19).
+Hence, the ECL measurement horizon should not extend beyond the point where further extension options are at the lender’s discretion, but should consider extension and prepayment options at the borrower’s discretion.

 See also this discussion on ECL on bank accounts.